 Assessment Related RequirementsTutorialsThere will be four (4) Compulsory Tutorial session for each student this semester.
 Allocation into the Tutorial groups will occur at the beginning of the semester by the Course Coordinator and attendance at all allocated tutorial sessions is compulsory to give students the best possible opportunity to achieve success in all their assessment items.

-Assessment DetailASSESSMENT 1: Mid semester quiz
+Assessment DetailASSESSMENT 1: FORMATIVE ASSESSMENT: Pre-Quiz

 SubmissionUnless otherwise indicated all submission of assignments is to be through MyUni.
 TurnItin will be used to check student assignments.
 TurnItin will be used to check student assignments.
 Students MUST keep an electronic copy of all assignments submitted.